An Individual Development Plan (IDP) helps graduate students and postdocs:

 - Spend some time ahead of your meeting to think about why you have made that choice and be able to articulate those reasons to your mentor.

-- Find out if other students or postdoctoral researchers your mentor knows have entered the career you plan to pursue and present them as success stories.
+- Find out if other students or postdocs your mentor knows have entered the career you plan to pursue and present them as success stories.

 Frequently asked questions